 Time to Read: The folks over at Medium measure article-length based on how long it takes for a person to read the article.
 According to their analysis, the post length that captures the most attention on average were posts that took seven minutes to read, which works out to be about 1,600 words.

 We also found articles over 2,500 words got the most social shares and earned the most inbound links.

 You might be thinking: There’s a pretty big difference between 1,600 words and 2,250+ words.
-That’s because of the incredible variation in ideal length for a blog post.
+That’s because of the incredible variation in the ideal length for a blog post.
 We recommend testing out blog post length to see what works best for your particular audience.